lysol/derek2013/derek/static/posts/on-noise.markdown

 The first one takes a little bit to get going, but the thing that sticks out in my memory is there's this distorted bell noise with some long echoes.
 Lots of screaming, random piano.
-I guess this is the only instance of the guy from Whitehouse recording vocals.
+I guess this is the only instance of the guy from Nurse With Wound recording vocals.
 Whitehouse's contribution seems to be the production style, while the form and structure in a certain way are pretty obviously Nurse With Wound's doing, if you've listened to any of their other work.
 If it wasn't some spread-spectrum chaos, it would indeed be a very minimalist track.